thatDevNeal/wedding-site/content/sections/5-Clients.md

 ---

-# anchor: "Ceremony"
+anchor: "Events"
-header: "Ceremony"
+header: "Wedding Events"
 subheader: "We hope you can join us, whether live at the time of the event, or afterwards."
 clients: [
   {